 Washington does not offer private school choice.

 According to the Keeping Pace with K-12 Online Learning report, although Washington does not have a state-led virtual school or virtual charter schools, it does have a state-led initiative that provides courses to school districts.
-Washington provides 35 district-led online learning programs, 26 of which are available statewide.
+Washington provides 39 district-led online learning programs.
 During the 2010-2011 school year, nearly 17,786 students throughout the state were enrolled in online courses, an 11 percent increase from the previous school year.